 - Creative Output: Excels in generating poetry, fiction, and storytelling.

-- Multilingual Support: Proficient in understanding and generating content across multiple languages.
+- Multilingual Support: Proficient in understanding and generating content in multiple languages.

-- Tool Use: Seamlessly integrates with plugins and external APIs.
+- Tool Use: Integrates seamlessly with plugins and external APIs.

 - Context Awareness: Maintains coherence over extended dialogues.